wks/homepage-source/blog/_posts/2024-02-22-ospp-good-bad-ugly.md

 Well, I believed what this poor guy said because he supplied a screenshot.
 But I felt sorry for his organisation because 5000+ commits per year means on average less than 20 minutes for each commit.
-You can achieve 5000+ commits per year, too, if you make 5000+ trivial changes that can be done in 20 minutes, and do no code reviewing and no CI tests.
+You can achieve 5000+ commits per year, too, if you make 5000+ trivial changes that take less than 20 minutes to do, and the organisation enforces no code reviewing and no CI tests.
 You can't do the same for the MMTk project because all pull requests need to be peer-reviewed and go through comprehensive CI tests which take about an hour, while performance-sensitive changes need to undergo performance evaluation on specially tuned testing machine which takes hours if not days.

 Strangely, several other people started to sympathise with him.